tapanbasak12/FlipStress/Readme.md

 # FlipStress: Noise Injection Defenses Against CPU-Cache-Based Web Attacks

-## This repository contains resources for installing, running, and experimenting with **FlipStress**, an extension that injects noise to counter CPU-cache-based web attacks, specifically Targeted Deanonymization (TD) and Website Fingerprinting (WF).
+## This repository contains resources for installing, running, and experimenting with **FlipStress**, a browser extension that injects noise to counter CPU-cache-based web attacks, specifically Targeted Deanonymization (TD) and Website Fingerprinting (WF).
 ---

 ## Installation Instructions